Aalgolab/aalfons/README.md

 In the mid-1990s, Arie de Ruiter, then head of the Information Technology Development department at Elsevier Science, in the STI Pub group—a loose coalition of representatives from the American Chemical Society (ACS), the American Institute of Physics (AIP), the American Mathematical Society (AMS), the American Physical Society (APS), Elsevier, and the Institute of Electrical and Electronics Engineers (IEEE)—proposed the development of a set of web fonts.
 These Unicode-based fonts were intended to include all alphabets, symbols, and characters commonly used in scientific papers.
 Furthermore, these fonts were to be made freely available worldwide to scientists, students, and all interested parties.

 De Ruiter proposed naming these fonts "Scientific and Technical Information eXchange Fonts," or more simply, "STIX Fonts."
-The release of the STIX Fonts allowed de Ruiter's vision to be realized, without which the programming language 􊨖lgola would not have been possible.
+The release of the STIX Fonts allowed de Ruiter's vision to be realized, without which the programming language Aalgola would not have been possible.

 ## Aalfons’ Extensions